KevinvdT/EftelTimes/README.md

 # EftelTimes

-Unofficial fan-made queue times application for the Efteling theme park.
+Queue times application for the Efteling theme park.
 Built with React and Django.

-*This is not affiliated with, endorsed, or sponsored by the Efteling theme park.*
+A fan-made project, not affiliated with the Efteling.

 ## Features